 What does a payroll administrator do?

-Their responsibilities include issuing employee paycheques, recording leaves of absence, verifying number of hours worked and keeping records of changes in employment.
+Their responsibilities include issuing employee paycheques, recording leaves of absence, verifying the number of hours worked, and keeping records of changes in employment.

 - Prepare for periodic tax reporting slips such as T4

 - Compliance with labor standards and regulations, as well as government payroll remittance requirements

 - Prepare payroll related reports and statements

 - Liaise with third-party service providers such as insurance carriers and government agencies

 - Prepare direct deposits and flexible spending accounts